 Group 6 Psychology and Philosophy Written English examinations Applicants must provide at the time of application their original TOEFL®Test or TOEIC® Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
 The scoresheet is the Examinee's Score Record in the case of TOEFL®Test, and the Official Score Certificate in the case of TOEIC®Test.
 When submitting the TOEFL®Test Official Score Report, please ensure that U.S. ETS sends it to GSIS by the final day of application.
 (For mailing, GSIS's DI code is 2149.)
 Applicants whose native language is English should contact GSIS on an individual basis.
-Specialized subjects 30 August 10:00-13:00 Select three of 12 questions from these areas: psychology (sensation and perception, cognition, learning and memory, personality, psychometrics) and philosophy (history of philosophy).
-Oral 31 August 10:00examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
+Specialized subjects 28 August 10:00-13:00 Select three of 12 questions from these areas: psychology (sensation and perception, cognition, learning and memory, personality, psychometrics) and philosophy (history of philosophy).
+Applicants for either psychology(cognitive psychology, human learning and memory, cognitive psychology of communication) or philosophy(philosophy of human information, philosophy of logical analysis) should ensure that they answer questions from the area designated in the book for questions respectively.
+Oral 29 August 10:00examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
 (PC projectors can be used.)
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).

-Group 7 Social Sciences Written English examinations Applicants must provide at the time of application their original TOEFL®Test or TOEIC [®] Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
-The scoresheet is the Examinee's Score Record in the case of TOEFL [®] Test, and the Official Score Certificate in the case of TOEIC [®] Test.
+Group 7 Social Sciences Written English examinations Applicants must provide at the time of application their original TOEFL®Test or TOEIC® Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
+The scoresheet is the Examinee's Score Record in the case of TOEFL®Test, and the Official Score Certificate in the case of TOEIC®Test.
 When submitting the TOEFL®Test Official Score Report, please ensure that U.S. ETS sends it to GSIS by the final day of application.
 (For mailing, GSIS's DI code is 2149.)
-Specialized subjects 30 August 10:00-13:00 Select one of the following categories.
-Sociology : select three out of five questions from the following areas: the history of sociology, contemporary society, urban sociology, rural sociology and family sociology Politics : select three out of five questions from the following areas: political consciousness, modern political thought, public administration, political processes, political systems and comparative politics Economics : select three out of five questions from the following areas: microeconomics, macroeconomics, urban economics, regional economics, statistics, econometrics and mathematics for economics Questions may be answered in English.
+Specialized subjects 28 August 10:00-13:00 Select one of the following categories.
+Sociology: select three out of five questions from the following areas: the history of sociology, contemporary society, urban sociology, rural sociology and family sociology Politics: select three out of five questions from the following areas: political consciousness, modern political thought, public administration, political processes, political systems and comparative politics Economics : select three out of five questions from the following areas: microeconomics, macroeconomics, urban economics, regional economics, statistics, econometrics and mathematics for economics Questions may be answered in English.
 Where necessary, the examiner will supply calculators.
 State the name of the categories in which you wish to be examined (sociology, politics, or economics) in the application, along with the name of the specific subject (Social Sciences).
-No change in category will be allowed after the application has been submitted Oral 31 August 10:00- examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
+No change in category will be allowed after the application has been submitted Oral 28 or 29 August Applicants will be notified of the exact date and start time separately. examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
 (PC projectors can be used.)
 The examiners will ask questions for approximately 10 minutes.
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).
 Presentations can be given in English.

-In each of the subject groups, applicants may be exempted from the written examinations according to the content of their academic transcripts.
-A TOEFL[®]Test or TOEIC[®]Test scoresheet must still be provided at the time of application.
+\ In each of the subject groups, applicants may be exempted from the written examinations according to the content of their academic transcripts.
+A TOEFL®Test or TOEIC®Test scoresheet must still be provided at the time of application.